rdyro/jaxfi-JAXFriendlyInterface/README.md

 # Working with CPU and GPU

+> JAX has automatic device placement in functions, so omit the `device` argument
+> when creating arrays in functions, i.e., in functions, specify only the dtype.

 Placing arrays on GPU and CPU is easy, either specify device/dtype directly or use `jaxm.to` to move the array to a specific device/dtype.
 ```python